-SUGAR ANN (dwarf) S 56 days [1984, AAS Winner.]
-Extra-early.
-Crisp, flavorful 3 in. snap peas.
-Compact 2 ft. vines don't require trellising.
-Also good for fall crop.
-Freezes well. #15507 Pkt (~123 seeds) \$3.00; #15507F (1⁄4 lb) \$4.75 S #70 days.
-[1979.
-AAS winner.]
-The best flavored snap pea.
-3 in. pods on 6-8 ft. vines.
-Tolerant of pea wilt but not powdery mildew.
-Highly recommended. #15501 Pkt (~122 seeds) \$3.25; #15501F (1/4 lb) \$5.25 35 Peas continued.
-Southern Peas (Cowpeas) Southern peas, cowpeas, field peas: Vigna unguiculata Black-eyed peas: Vigna unguiculata unguiculata This vegetable seems to have a different name in each section of the country.
+Wando (dwarf) 🌺 68 days.
+[1943.]
+Popular since its introduction.
+Heat- and cold-resistant, the most productive pea for late sowings where heat is a problem.
+Recommended especially for southern and coastal regions.
+24-30 in. vines bear 31⁄2 in. pods filled with 7-8 dark-green, medium-sized peas.
+Use fresh or frozen. #15202 Pkt (~161 seeds) \$3.00; #15202F (1/4 lb) \$5.25; #15202G (1/2 lb) \$8.25 Southern Peas (Cowpeas) Southern peas, cowpeas, field peas: Vigna unguiculata Black-eyed peas: Vigna unguiculata unguiculata This vegetable seems to have a different name in each section of the country.
 Southern peas are also called cowpeas, field peas, crowder peas, and black-eyed peas.
 By whatever name you call them, they're an old favorite in the South and can be grown wherever both days and nights are warm for a period of 60-90 days.
 Culture: Sow seed 1 in. deep, 2 in. apart in rows 3-6 ft. apart, thinning to 4 in. apart.
 Vining varieties are very vigorous and drought resistant, but they should be given extra room, or trellised, or planted so they can climb stalks of dent corn.
 Southern peas have cultural requirements similar to beans.
 They need warmer soil, so wait until 3-4 weeks after last frost to plant.
 Need full sun and a warm growing season.
-For best results provide a well-drained soil, with pH in the range of 5.5-6.5.
+For best results provide a welldrained soil, with pH in the range of 5.5-6.5.
 Do not apply nitrogen, which will result in poor yield and lush foliage.
 The ability of southern peas to grow in poor soil is quite remarkable - many varieties are also used as cover crops - and they are relatively free of insects and disease in the Mid-Atlantic.
-Harvest: Days to maturity are for fresh shelly-stage peas.
+Harvest: Days to maturity are for fresh shellystage peas.
 For dry peas, add 2-3 weeks.
 For fresh use, harvest when seeds have filled the green pods, but before seeds have hardened.
 For dried use, make sure to harvest dried pods before rain or else seeds will mold.
 Let dried pods finish drying under cover in a rodent-proof space.
 Cooking: Can be boiled, frozen, canned, or dried.
 Green seeds can be roasted like peanuts.
 Scorched seeds can be used as a coffee substitute.
 Leaves may be used as a potherb.
 Animal Pests: Deer love them.
 Fence off crops or cover plants with row cover when pods emerge.
 Insect Pests: Weevils sometimes infest dried seed.
 To kill weevils, freeze thoroughly-dried seed in sealed containers for 48 hours.
 Seed Savers: Isolate from southern peas and asparagus beans by a minimum of 10-20 ft. for home use.
 For pure seed isolate 50 ft.
 Packet: 14g unless stated (~43-135 seeds, depending on variety) sows 8-22 ft.
-Small amounts of other southern pea varieties not listed here may be available - see our website! www.SouthernExposure.com
+Southern Peas continue on the next page.